UI-Research/mobility-from-poverty/README.md

 -   shares prefixed with `share_`: For example, the variable showing the share with debt in collections is titled `share_debt_col`
 -   percentiles prefixed with `pctl_`: For example, the variable showing the 20th percentile of income is titled `pctl_income_20`
 -   rates prefixed with `rate_`: For example, the variable showing the reported violent crimes per 100,000 people is titled `rate_violent_crime`
--   counts prefixed with `count_`: For example, the variable showing the number of public-schol children who are ever homeless during the school year is titled `count_homeless`
+-   counts prefixed with `count_`: For example, the variable showing the number of public-school children who are ever homeless during the school year is titled `count_homeless`
 -   index prefixed with `index_` : For example, the variable showing the air quality index is titled `index_air_quality`

 Moving forward, please use these standardized variable names in the program for each of your assigned metrics.
 Variable names should only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).